nwpuwzy/travelling-salesman-problem/README.md

 volume of the space, and the parameter of volume tolerance is introduced to realize algorithm truncation.
 Experimental results on benchmark datasets demonstrate that our method outperforms traditional heuristic approaches in terms of solution quality and convergence speed.
 The proposed method offers a promising alternative for solving large-scale TSPs and other combinatorial optimization problems.

-To test different data sets, just change the file name in the Readfile function.
+To test different data sets, just change the file name in line10: filename = 'att48.tsp';